Connect with us

 Source

-Proton Iriz is the only hatchback car from its brand and was launched to cater to the demands of drivers who want a sporty, modern-looking vehicle.
-Striking a good balance, its compact size allows drivers to manoeuvre city roads easily while still offering decent passenger space.
+Proton Iriz is the only hatchback car from the brand and was launched to cater to the demands of drivers who want a sporty, modern-looking vehicle.
+Its compact size also allows drivers to manoeuvre city roads easily while still offering decent legroom for passengers .

-Proton Iriz 1.3L Standard CVT has a 4-cylinder VVT engine with 120 nm.
-For a higher price, the Proton Iriz 1.3L has a more complete set of safety features including Electronic Stability Control (ESC) that is vital in helping drivers maintain control of their vehicle in emergency situations.
+The Proton Iriz 1.3L Standard CVT has a 4-cylinder VVT engine with 120 nm of maximum torque.
+A higher-tier model,, the Proton Iriz 1.3L comes with an upgraded set of safety features including Electronic Stability Control (ESC) that is vital in helping drivers maintain control of their vehicle in emergency situations.
 Other notable features include 4 front and side SRS airbags, traction control system, and hill hold assist.

 #5 Perodua Myvi 1.3L G (Without PSDA) – RM46,500